The 6 Most Amazing Temples on Koh Phangan

-Located just around the corner of the famous Chinese Temple in the north of the island, Wat Paa Sang Tham is another small-hidden gem on Koh Phangan.
+Located just around the corner of the famous Chinese Temple in the north of the island, Wat Ruese Pa Saeng Tham is another small-hidden gem on Koh Phangan.
 We were particularly surprised by the countless small statues and the many lovely details of the temple.
-Especially the big golden rock which is located directly in the jungle is very impressive.
+Especially the big golden rock, which is located directly in the jungle, is very impressive.
 Wat Paa Sang Tham is one of the best temples on Koh Phangan and really worth a short stopover.

 Admission is free.

-The Wat Nai is the smallest and one of the oldest temples of Koh Phangan and is definitely worth a visit.
+The Wat Nai is the smallest and one of the oldest temples of Koh Phangan and is definitely worth a quick stopover.
+When you visit, you are amazed by an old, beautiful temple and an impressive tree right next to it.
 If you do not know the way, you probably will not pass.
 It is located near Baan Tai, hidden inside a coconut plantation.
 This ancient cheddi, which dates back to the early 1800s, is one of the secret jewels on the island.

 Wat Rat Charoen